SymfonyCasts/testing/sfcasts/ep1/dino-health.md

 ```

 And...
 Yes! `Is accepting visitors by default`... is now passing!
 Check it out,
-even though we have 1 test marked as incomplete, *all* of our tests are passing.
+even though we still have are "sick" test marked as incomplete, *all* of our tests
-This is super cool when using a continuous integration service, like GitHub Actions,
+are passing.
+This is super cool when using a continuous integration service, like
-where we wouldn't want a skipped or incomplete test to crash our CI.
+GitHub Actions, where we wouldn't want a skipped or incomplete test to crash our CI.

 ## Sick Dino's - Stay Away!

-Let's take care of this incomplete test... a quick peek at the issues on
+Alrighty, time to take care of this incomplete test... a quick peek
-GitHub - GenLab is using labels for "Sick" and "Healthy" dino's.
-We can probably
-use those labels too on our dino objects.

 Inside our test, remove `markAsIncomplete()` and create a `$dino` with the name
 `Bumpy`.
 Now call `$dino->setHealth('Sick')` and then `assertFalse()` that